-If you are dealing with weeds growing through cracks of your driveway or lawn, then you may use baking soda to wipe it out.
+Baking soda is another household item that can be used to control weeds.
+If you’re dealing with weed growing through cracks of your driveway or lawn, then you may use baking soda to wipe it out.

-Baking soda kills the weed slowly and prevents its regrowth.
-So use it in areas where there are no other plants which you may want to keep.
+Baking soda kills the weed slowly and prevents the regrowth.
+You may use in areas where there are no other plants that you may want to keep.

-The Pre-emergence herbicide are used before weed seeds germinate from the ground.
-These are the type of preventive herbicides, and you have to use it for several seasons to see a long-lasting effect.
+These are pre-emergence herbicide and post-emergence herbicide.
+The pre-emergence herbicide prevents the weed seeds from germinating.
+These are a preventive type of herbicides, and you have to use it for several seasons to see a long-lasting effect.

-Use of pre-emergence herbicides is most effective in controlling crabgrass.
-You have to be little careful in using these herbicides as it also kills the germinating lawn seeds.
+However, you have to a bit cautious when using these herbicides as it also kills the germinating lawn seeds.

-The Post-emergence herbicides are used on weeds which have already germinated and are growing.
-There are two types of post-emergence herbicides which are contact and systemic.
+Post-emergence herbicides are used on weeds that already germinate and grow.
+There are two types of post-emergence herbicides, contact and systemic.

-The contact herbicides work only to the part of the plant where it made contact and are active on annual weeds.
-The systemic herbicides work by circulating inside the grass and killing it internally.
-It is most effective on perennial weeds.
+The contact herbicide works only to the part of the plant where it made contact.
+These are useful in control annual weed types.
+The systemic herbicide works by circulating inside the grass and killing it internally.
+It’s most effective on perennial weeds.

-You should not spray the post-emergence on your entire lawn but use it selectively on the weeds you are trying to eliminate.
+You shouldn't spray the post-emergence herbicide on your entire lawn but use it selectively on the weeds that you're trying to eliminate.

-Be careful while applying bleach as it may result in discolouration of the tiles or floor and don’t spray it on the plant you want to keep.
+Be cautious when applying bleach as it may result in the discolouration of the tiles or floor.
+Also, make sure it doesn’t get on the plant that you want to keep.

 24. Corn Gluten

-If you are looking for an organic weed control method, then you may consider using corn gluten.
-It is a by-product of corn mill process and contains up to 10 percent nitrogen.
-So corn meal does kill the weeds but you have to use it correctly.
+If you’re looking for an organic weed control method, then you may consider using corn gluten.
+It’s a by-product of corn mill processes and contains up to 10 percent nitrogen.
+To make it useful on weeds, you have to use it correctly.

 25. Essential Oils

-Essential oils such as clove, cinnamon, and orange have natural weed killing properties.
-The essential oils work by destroying the weeds leaf cuticles or destroying the inner part of weeds.
+Essential oils such as clove, cinnamon, and orange have weed-killing properties naturally.
+The essential oils work by destroying the weed leaf cuticles and destroying the inner parts of plants.

-You can make your own natural weeds killer with essential oil.
-Grab a 16 oz spray bottle, add 14 oz vinegar, 1.3 oz Castile soap and 3 drops of each essential oil.
-Use clove, cinnamon, orange, and wintergreen essential oil.
+You can make your natural weed killer with essential oil.
+Here is the homemade killer recipe with essential oil.
+Grab a 16 oz spray bottle and add 14 oz vinegar, 1.3 Oz soap, and 3 drops of essential oil.

 27. Use organic compost

 So, there you have it.
-The 27 innovative ways you can get rid of weed from your lawn and in grass.
-If you find the list helpful then share it with your friends and other fellow gardeners so they can also have the same weed-free garden like you.
+The 27 innovative ways you can get rid of weed from your lawn.
+If you find the list helpful, then share it with your friends and other fellow gardeners so they can also have the same weed-free garden like you.

 If you have used any other tips or technique which tell us what kills weeds permanently, then share in the comment below.
 Happy weeding.